Don't wait to get help, Contact us today

 All of us experience difficult seasons of life.
 Sometimes, we do not know how to move forward and feel powerless.
 My goal is to help you see your challenges from a different perspective and empower you to navigate your life to a healthier place.
 The life skills we will learn are designed to sustain your success both for the present and the future.
 I am a visual learner and use a whiteboard to diagram what we discuss visually.
 I often describe my role as bringing light to dark areas, and I employ a wide variety of therapeutic techniques to understand what was previously hidden.
 I have been an active accredited counselor since 1997 and have worked with women, families, couples, teens, and children.

 Cait Beiler, MS Trauma Counselor

 I received my Bachelor’s degree from Kutztown University.
 My degree is in Public Administration with a minor in Psychology.
-I have a Masters in Community Trauma Counseling from Jefferson University.
+In addition, I have a Master's in Community Trauma Counseling from Jefferson University.
 I am currently working towards becoming a Nationally Certified Counselor working towards my licensure under the supervision of Sharon Wegman.
 I have been working in the field of Social Services and mental health for the past 5 years.
-I have experience working in mental health, various forms of abuse, substance abuse, juvenile justice system, and incarcerated victims.
+I have experience working in mental health, various forms of abuse, substance abuse, the juvenile justice system, and incarcerated victims.